avalan4e57/beginners-github-search-manager/README.md

 # BGSM: Beginners Github Search Manager
 Helps beginners to search and contribute to open source projects with github

-Our goal: to find projects friendly to beginners and try to give a hand.
+Our goal: to find and manage projects friendly to beginners.

 BGSM filters search list from projects for which user already has made a Pull Request and from projects he/she is currently working on and also